South Korea–United States relations: Background

 The Old Korean Legation Museum in Washington, D.C. is where the Korean legation was housed from 1889 to 1905.

 Following the United States expedition to Korea in 1871, the United States and Joseon established diplomatic relations under the 1882 Treaty of Peace, Amity, Commerce, and Navigation.
 In 1883, Joseon sent the first ever Korean special mission to the United States, also known in Korean as Bobingsa.
 However, Japan assumed direction over Korean foreign affairs in 1905 and in 1910 began a 35-year period of colonial rule over Korea.

-In 1945, at the end of World War II, Japan surrendered to the Allies.
+In 1945, Japan surrendered to the Allies at the end of World War II.
 The United States proposed to the USSR that they could share responsibility of the Korean peninsula, dividing the Korean peninsula at the 38th parallel into two occupation zones, with the United States in the South and the Soviet Union in the North.
 This was intended to be a temporary measure.

 Each half was polarized politically: the USSR-backed North was led by the Communist Party, while U.S. General John Hodge handpicked far-right Syngman Rhee to lead the South.
 Initial talks in 1945–6 to achieve a unified, independent Korea were not successful.
 The U.S. petitioned the United Nations to find a resolution, and the UN concluded that elections should be held.
 In reality, only the South held an election, as the North refused to allow UN officials entry to supervise the election.
 Syngman Rhee was officially elected after ruling the South for several years already, and in turn Stalin's regime appointed Communist Kim Il-Sung without an election.

 In 1948, two separate nations were established: the Republic of Korea (ROK) in the South, and the Democratic People's Republic of Korea (DPRK) in the North.
 On January 1, 1949, the United States officially recognized the Republic of Korea as the sole legitimate government of Korea and established diplomatic relations on March 25 of that year.

-Korean War (6.25 War)
+Korean War 1950-1953

-Cross-border skirmishes and raids at the 38th Parallel escalated into open warfare when the North Korean forces started to invade South Korea on June 25, 1950.

-In response, 16 member countries of the United Nations, including the United States, came to the defense of South Korea.
-It was the first significant armed conflict of the Cold War with extensive deployment of U.S. and other troops.

-… About 37,000 Americans lost their lives.
-They fought for the freedom of Koreans they did not even know, and thanks to their sacrifices, the peace and democracy of the republic were protected. … On this significant occasion, all Koreans pay tribute to the heroes fallen in defense of freedom and democracy.
-I firmly believe that future generations in both countries will further advance the strong Republic of Korea–U.S. alliance into one befitting the spirit of the new age.